webcaetano/craft/README.md

 	group:undefined // phaser group to be insert
 })

-// second parameter cab be used as string to call a frame craft.$sprite('atlas','banana');
+// second parameter can be used as string to call a frame craft.$sprite('atlas','banana');
 ```